memorialforestdg/memorialforestdg.github.io/src/pages/visit/moffat.md

 lon: -3.43987
 address: 'Moffat Community Nature Reserve, Moffat DG10 9SF'
 website: 'https://visitmoffat.co.uk/explore-moffat/moffat-community-nature-reserve'
-hours: 'The reserve is open every day from 8.00am to 8.00pm.
-Entry is free.'
+hours: 'Open every day from dawn to dusk.'
+siteInfo: 'The Community Nature Reserve is signposted off the A701.
+Follow the brown signs for Community Nature Reserve from the A701, as you are driving between Moffat and the M74.<br><br>
-siteInfo: 'The Memorial Forest is accessible via a 10 minute walk from the Nature Reserve car park.
-The ground is rough in some places, and those with access concerns can also drive to the Memorial site by driving rather than walking the access road.
-To drive in: rather than parking in the car park, turn left just before the car park and access through a vehicle gate (please close the gate behind you).
-Drive straight for 2 minutes, the memorial planting site will be on your right, marked by a paving stones. <br/><br/>
+The Memorial Forest planting site is accessible via a short walk of 300 metres (5-10 minutes) from the Nature Reserve car park.
+The ground is rough in some places.
+Those with access concerns can drive to the Memorial rather than walking along the access road. <br><br>To drive to the Memorial site: rather than parking in the car park, turn left just before the car park onto the access road.
+You will see a vehicle gate just ahead (please close the gate behind you).
+Drive straight for 2 minutes – the Memorial site will be on your right, and is marked by paving stones.'
-The postcode for the Community Nature Reserve is DG10 9SF, and is signposted off the A701.
-Find the reserve by following the brown signs for the Community Nature Reserve from the A701 between Moffat and the M74.'
+partners: 'Moffat Community Nature Reserve'
+tickets: 'Entrance is Free'
 ---

 The Memorial Forest at Moffat site is part of the Moffat Community Nature Reserve, once a working quarry and now a haven for wildlife and a wonderful place to explore for local people and visitors to Moffat.
 The old weigh-bridge is now part of a wildflower meadow, and the sand pits have become wildlife pools.